mwnciau/rblade/README.md

 <a name="the-at-verbatim-directive"></a>
 #### The `@verbatim` Directive

-If you are displaying JavaScript variables in a large portion of your template, you may wrap the HTML in the `@verbatim` directive so that you do not have to prefix each Blade echo statement with an `@` symbol:
+If you are displaying JavaScript variables in a large portion of your template, you may wrap the HTML in the `@verbatim` directive so that you do not have to prefix each Blade print directive with an `@` symbol:

 ```rblade
 @verbatim